-The Zen Of Mustards
+The Science of Mustards

 Mustard is to pulled pork as jelly is to peanut butter.
 The two just go together naturally.
 Although most BBQ sauces are tomato based, classic South Carolina BBQ sauces are yellow and are based on yellow mustard.
 Many Kansas City-style red BBQ sauces have mustard added for complexity, spiciness, and depth of flavor.